Musical short: 1940s

 Vincent Lopez and Betty Hutton in 1939.

 In the late 1930s and early 1940s, Betty Hutton made a half-dozen musical shorts before her feature debut in The Fleet's In (1942) and then continued to make shorts for the war effort.
 She was seen in Paramount Headliner: Queens of the Air (1938), Vitaphone's Vincent Lopez and His Orchestra (1939), Broadway Brevities: One for the Book (1939), Paramount Headliner: Three Kings and a Queen (1939), Broadway Brevities: Public Jitterbug Number One (1939), Paramount Victory Short No. T2-1: A Letter from Bataan (1942), Army-Navy Screen Magazine #20: Strictly G.I.
 (1943), Paramount's Skirmish on the Home Front (1944) and Hollywood Victory Caravan (1945), produced on the Paramount lot by the Treasury Department for the 1945 Victory Loan Drive.
 Several of Hutton's musical shorts have been shown on Turner Classic Movies in recent years.

 Modern jazz was added to the mix in such films as the 16-minute Artistry in Rhytym (1944), with Stan Kenton and Anita O'Day, later re-edited into another short, Cool and Groovy (1956), which also featured Chico Hamilton and The Hi-Los.

 Soundies

 In the mid-1940s, Louis Jordan, Dorothy Dandridge, the Nicholas Brothers, and many others made short music films known as soundies.
 Some of Jordan's were spliced together into a feature-length musical Western, Look-Out Sister (1947).

-Soundies were the precursors to the late 20th century on music video, the most contemporary evolution of the musical short.
+Soundies were the precursors to the late 20th century music video, the most contemporary evolution of the musical short.